hellofresh/kangal/docs/locust/README.md

 - [Writing tests](#writing-tests)
 - [Reporting](#reporting)

-Locust is one of the load generators used in Kangal and uses the official docker image [locustio/locust](https://hub.docker.com/r/locustio/locust).
+Locust is one of the load generators implemented in Kangal.
+It uses the official docker image [locustio/locust](https://hub.docker.com/r/locustio/locust).

 Kangal requires a py testfile describing the test.